 fame.
-The show centralized on its three otter siblings, Peanut, Butter and Jelly, who lived with their parents on Lake Hoohaw, where everyone lives on a houseboat.
-Each show presented a problem which the otters would solve after doing the "Noodle Dance".
+The show centralizes on its three otter siblings, Peanut, Butter and Jelly, who live with their parents on Lake Hoohaw, where everyone lives on a houseboat.
+Each show presents a problem which the otters solve after doing the "Noodle Dance".
 The show lasted for three seasons on Playhouse Disney

-Acrophobic Bird: Flick can fly, he's just afraid of heights.
+- Acrophobic Bird: Flick can fly, he's just afraid of heights.
 He eventually gets over this in order to grant the wish of a new friend during the Hoohaw Hoo.

 Peanut: How cool it would be to have central hot chocolate?

 - Are We There Yet?: The opening of the "When Are We Gonna Get There?" song opens with Flick asking this question and then the group singing a song asking about just when they're going to get where they're going.

 - Argument of Contradictions: In "Kid Court," Peanut, Jelly, and Baby Butter are having an argument over which of them should get to watch their favorite TV show.
 They decide to have Pinch solve as a judge in a mock court and Peanut has Flick testify on his behalf.
 Flick says that Pinch must rule in Peanut's favor because of Peanut's Law, which states "that if your name is Peanut and the ring toss relays are on, then you get to watch them."
 Jelly protests that Flick is making that up.
 "Am not!"
 "Are too!"
 "Am not a hundred times."
 "Are too a hundred times infinity!"
 "Ooh, she's good."

 - Argumentum Ad Nauseam: In "Kid Court," Baby Butter's side of the case in the Kangaroo Court held to determine which TV show should be watched consists simply of her shouting out the name of her favorite show, Baby Lovey, over and over.

 - Balloon Belly: Jelly imagines herself with one in "Otter in the Water".